Daniel-Liu-c0deb0t/Adversarial-point-perturbations-on-3D-objects/README.md

 # Adversarial point perturbations on 3D objects
 New distributional and shape attacks on neural networks that process 3D point cloud data.
 Preprint paper: **[here](https://arxiv.org/abs/1908.06062)**.
+The paper has been accepted to the 2020 ECCV Workshop on Adversarial Robustness in the Real World.
 If you use this code, please cite

 ```
 @article{liu2019adversarial,